Currently I have 3 completed manuscripts (1 adult fantasy, 2 YA fantasies), 1 published short story, and 1 adult WIP.

 A BREATH OF SILVER

-YA historical fantasy with a speculative twist (PASSENGER and OUTLANDER meets NEVER LET ME GO).
+YA historical fantasy with a speculative twist (OUTLANDER meets NEVER LET ME GO).

-Someone wanted him dead.
-Days before, Thomas had made his own discovery, that their idyllic town which rose from the ashes of London’s fall was built on a dark secret.
-Desperate to protect what remains of Thomas’s work from those who would silence truth, Bryn flees to the unearthed shaft.
-Below, in the forgotten London Underground, she encounters a history she never imagined—one tainted by contaminated magic—and emerges in 1692.
+Days before, Thomas had made his own discovery, that their idyllic artisan commune of Cimmersea was built on a dark secret.
+Desperate to protect the last of Thomas’s work from a council who would silence truth to protect their privileged lifestyle, Bryn flees to the underground, traveling through deserted train tunnels until she emerges outside Cimmersea’s borders.
+In the year 1692.

-Seeking answers among her ancestors in the Scottish Highlands, she begins untangling Cimmersea’s sinister link to the past while questioning everything her hero believed.
-But the bloody Glencoe Massacre looms, giving Bryn a choice: bring proof of Thomas’s theory back to a future that could imprison her, or leave her legacy in a breathtaking past that tempts her to defy all they held sacred.
+Seeking answers among her ancestors in the Scottish Highlands, Bryn must untangle Cimmersea’s sinister link to the past while questioning everything her beloved mentor believed.
+But the bloody Glencoe Massacre looms, giving Bryn a choice: bring help back to a future that could imprison her, or leave her legacy in a breathtaking past that tempts her to defy all they held sacred.

 WORLD INSIDE A GIRL

 YA fantasy for fans of Laini Taylor and Holly Black.

 Elowen was Storie.
 18 years ago she became a changeling, sacrificing her first life to inhabit an infant Elowen’s body and complete a mission vital to Eidolia’s survival.
-With fragmented memories, Elowen must resume this mission to prevent an Eidol-human war.
-But first, she needs help.
+With fragmented memories, Elowen must prevent an Eidol-human war, but first, she needs help.
 And that means risking the only true human friend she’s ever known.

 SAPPHIRA RISING (WIP)